eth-easl/dandelion/README.md

 # Cargo

-The documentation can for all modules can be built by executing `cargo doc` in the top level directory.
-To build only for a specific module, execue the command in the corresponding folder.

 The tests can be run using `cargo test`, which if executed in the top level directory will run tests for all the modules.
-As a large number of tests need at least some engine enabled via a feature flag, only running test without any feature flags will not run a lot.
+As a large number of tests need at least some engine enabled via a feature flag, only running test without any feature flags will not be very useful.
-To get most test coverage all viable features should be enabled.
+Usually we run tests with at least a compute engine feature and a communication engine feature enabled.
+To build only a specific module (for example the machine interface), execue the command in the corresponding folder.
 For more details on features see bellow.

 To build the main server, the binary has to be specified using the `--bin dandelion_server` flag, giving the full command:
 `cargo build --bin dandelion_server`, can also be run directly, by replacing build with run.
+The server can also be run directly by replacing `build` with `run`.

 # Features